 April 1 Walk

 I have been photographing what I call “tar doodles” for quite some time.
 These days, they seemed to take on a different meaning as if to symbolize the path the US government taking to fight the killer pandemic.
 They go every which way, making random turns for no good reason.
-I photographed new tar doodles even more comfortably because of almost empty streets.
+I photographed new tar doodles even more comfortably because of the almost empty streets of the neighborhood.
 At some junctions, the road split as if to present a test to me.
 Which way?
 I don’t really know!

 April 5 Walk

 Yesterday, as I started my walk, I noticed the pile of thick branches on a neighbor’s sidewalk.
 Looking at the pile I tried to envision the thorny situation we are dealing with and how some try to obfuscate the real problem by injecting a thick stack of thorny but unrelated issues.

 Walking down the Narragansett Parkway, I was able to catch a couple of more tar doodles before turning on to Fair Street.
 The red-white-blue stripes in the middle of the road that veered to a curve without me seeing what was behind made me think of America on a path with an unseen destiny.
 Yet, filled with more tar doodles, confusion, and misdirection!

 On the sidewalk where I walked many times before, I noticed a couple of handprints pressed on the concrete when it was first poured some years ago.
 The kid or kids who did that are probably grown-ups now.
 They have already left their mark.
 I hope that they will have many more years to leave other kinds of marks whoever they may be.